Dugommier station: History

-The station opened on 1 March 1909 with the opening of the original section of Line 6 from Place d'Italie to Nation (although part of Line 5—some dating back to 2 October 1900—was incorporated into Line 6 on 12 October 1942).
-Its initial name of Charenton was due to its proximity to the same named street, which originally led to the commune of Charenton-le-Pont.
-On 12 July 1939, which was renamed after Jacques François Dugommier (1738–1794), a general and member of the Convention, which governed France, 1792–1795.
-It was the location of the Barrière de Charenton, a gate built for the collection of taxation as part of the Wall of the Farmers-General; the gate was built between 1784 and 1788 and demolished during the 19th century.
+The station opened on 1 March 1909 with the opening of the original section of Line 6 from Place d'Italie to Nation.
+It was initially named Charenton, due to its proximity to the Rue de Charenton, an artery which ran from Bastille to the suburban town of Charenton-le-Pont.
+On 12 July 1939, it was renamed after the nearby Rue Dugommier to avoid confusion: a station at Porte de Charenton had been added to the system in 1931, and another at Charenton-le-Pont would open in 1942.
+The street was named after Jacques François Dugommier (1738–1794), a general in the American and French Revolutionary wars.
+The station was located on the site of the Barrière de Charenton, a tollgate for the collection of taxation in the Wall of the Farmers-General, which was built in 1784-88 and demolished in 1860.

 As part of RATP's Renouveau du Métro programme, the station corridors and platform lighting were renovated by 29 November 2002.
 In 2021, attendance is gradually rising, with 1,725,412 passengers entering this station, placing it in the 204th position of metro stations for its usage.